 Under a direct admission agreement with the William E. Simon School of Business Administration at the University of Rochester, Hamilton will recommend students who are especially well prepared to proceed directly to the MBA program upon earning their undergraduate degree.
 Drawing on the College's recommendations, the Simon School will select candidates, preferably by the end of their Hamilton junior year, who have demonstrated above average maturity and strong academic preparation, regardless of undergraduate major.
 The Simon School will evaluate candidates through a priority interview with a Simon School graduate or a member of the admissions committee.
 The application fee will be waived.
 Hamilton students admitted to the Simon School by direct admission should complete business-related summer internships or work experience, or both, during their undergraduate years.
 The Simon School will provide counseling and support to identify pre-MBA internships and offers merit-based support.
 For more information about direct admission with the Simon School, see Ann Owen in the Economics Department.

 A handful of medical schools in New York State allow highly qualified students to submit an application after their sophomore year, gaining assurance of a place in a specific medical school after they graduate from Hamilton.
 In recent years, Hamilton students have submitted early assurance applications to Albany Medical College, University of Buffalo School of Medicine and Upstate Medical University College of Medicine.
 Students who intend to apply through the early assurance program complete six of the eight semesters of required science courses by the end of the sophomore year and submit a record of strong standardized testing from high school in lieu of the MCAT.
 The early assurance option is intended for students who have thoroughly explored their career choices and whose undergraduate plans include foreign study or other educational opportunities that will enhance personal development but preclude the more typical premedical calendar.
 Although the early assurance program may reduce the pressure that premedical students sometimes experience, its primary purpose is to allow students to access the wide-ranging educational opportunities offered by Hamilton.
-Additional information may be obtained from Leslie North, health professions advisor.
+Additional information may be obtained from Leslie Bell, health professions advisor.

 Hamilton is an affiliated institution with the Semester in Environmental Science of the Marine Biological Laboratory Ecosystem Center in Woods Hole.
 Participants engage in a 14-week program of rigorous field and laboratory work, lectures and independent research in environmental and ecosystem science.
 For additional information, contact Todd Rayne in the Environmental Studies Program.

 Hamilton is an affiliated institution of the SEA semester program in Woods Hole, Mass.
 The shore component includes courses in oceanography, nautical science and maritime studies.
 The sea component includes six weeks aboard ship learning skills and conducting research.
 A student may receive a maximum of four Hamilton units of transferred credit for participation in the SEA program.
 Each award is conditional on the student's earning a grade of C or higher.
-For further information, contact the associate dean of students for off-campus/international study.

 With appropriate approval (see “Transfer of Credit” under “Academic Regulations”), a Hamilton student may take coursework toward the baccalaureate degree at neighboring institutions during the fall and spring semesters.
 In recent years students have enrolled at Colgate University and Utica College.
 Usually one course is taken at a neighboring institution while the rest of the work is done at Hamilton.